 Dan knows the issues.
 He left public policy and the States to study stats and has worked on everything from children’s services to criminal justice.

-Kaj is a former astrophysicist and fintech entrepreneur who now builds our secure analysis environment and platform for deploying tools.
+Kaj is a former astrophysicist and fintech entrepreneur who now specialises in ethical data science and data-enabled public services.

 Marie-Alphie is searching for new insights to help us better understand Children’s Services departments and find inspiration for our next products.

 Matthew is a former mathematics teacher who decided in his thirties that he wanted to build back end services for more than just the classroom.

 Olly is a former mathematician and consultant.
 He works to turn data into the insights people need to make better decisions.

 Robert is a former Treasury civil servant.
 He helps translate the innovative techy data stuff so commissioners can understand how it will help them achieve greater impact.

 Sara has a background in Mathematics and Finance and skills in Data Science and Machine Learning.
 She believes in the good use of data to enable better decision processes and generate more social impact.

 Toby left finance, then tech, then grantmaking before launching Social Finance and is now getting social organisations and government talking data and tech.